schochastics/quarto-cv/README.md

 # quarto-cv
 A collection of templates to create CVs/Resumes with Quarto.
-Most templates were adopted from these [LaTeX templates for CVs and resumes](https://github.com/jankapunkt/latexcv).
+Templates were adopted from these [LaTeX templates for CVs and resumes](https://github.com/jankapunkt/latexcv) and this [modern Latex CV](https://github.com/philipempl/modern-latex-cv).

 ## classic-cv